 How often do you get a good night’s sleep?
-If the answer is anything less than “Always”, then you might want to consider the impact your gadgets are having on your nightly slumber.
+If the answer is anything less than “always,” then you might want to consider the impact your gadgets have on your nightly slumber.

-While it’s common for many of us to unwind in the evening reading ebooks, watching Netflix or catching up on Facebook on our phones or tablets, experts are united in their belief that this is not healthy.
+While it’s common for many of us to unwind in the evening reading ebooks, watching Netflix, or catching up on Facebook, experts are united in their belief that this is not healthy.

 The Problem With Blue Light

-The cause is exposure to light at night time.
-Or, more specifically, it’s exposure to short wavelength blue light—the kind given off by our phones and tablets and pretty much any gadget with an illuminated display.
+The cause is exposure to light at nighttime.
+More specifically, it’s exposure to short wavelength blue light—the kind given off by our phones and tablets and pretty much any gadget with an illuminated display.

-Sunlight also contains blue light, and it is vital during the day.
-It’s what helps to keep us awake and alert, and it’s an integral part of how sleep cycles work.
+Sunlight also contains blue light, which is vital during the day.
+It’s what helps to keep us awake and alert, and is an integral part of how sleep cycles work.

-But exposure to blue light at night is a bad thing, as it effectively tricks your brain into thinking that it’s still daytime.
+But exposure to blue light at night is negative, as it effectively tricks your brain into thinking that it’s still daytime.
 It suppresses the secretion of melatonin, a hormone that is produced at night and prepares the body for sleep, as one NHS study shows.

 Its impact is so great, in fact, that another study reported by the Daily Mail even suggested that having a blue LED shining from a car dashboard would be an effective way of preventing drivers from falling asleep at the wheel.

-Head into the Play Store, and you’ll find numerous apps that provide the solution: they filter out the blue light entirely.
+Head into the Play Store, and you’ll find numerous apps that provide the solution: filtering out the blue light entirely.

-Most of the blue light filtering apps work in a similar way.
+Most blue light filtering apps work in a similar way.
 They do nothing during daylight hours, but after sunset place a red overlay on the screen to change its color temperature.

 This gives everything a red hue, which takes a little getting used to.
 But it also cancels out the negative effects of the blue light, and massively decreases glare.
 Even if you’re skeptical about it improving your sleep, you will immediately notice a reduction in eye strain when using your phone in a dimly lit room.

-The apps aren’t perfect.
-The use of a red overlay reduces contrast, and it turns blacks into a dark shade of red.
+However, the apps aren’t perfect.
+Their use of a red overlay reduces contrast, and it turns blacks into a dark shade of red.

-They also trigger a security feature in Android where certain buttons become inaccessible when overlays are in place.
-You’ll most likely notice it if you attempt to install an app from somewhere other than the Play Store.
-You have to pause or close the filtering app to be able to press the Install button.
+They can also trigger a security feature in Android where certain buttons become inaccessible when overlays are in place.
+You’ll most likely notice it if you attempt to install an app from an alternative app store.
+To tap the Install button, you have to pause or close the filtering app.
+Many also don’t work on your notifications pane.

-Twilight (free and pro) is arguably the best of the standard blue light filtering apps.
-It progressively reduces the color temperature of the display (making it redder) and dims the screen until your chosen levels of color and brightness are reached.
+Twilight is the best blue light filter app for Android.
+It progressively reduces the color temperature of the display (making it redder) and dims the screen until it reaches your chosen levels of color and brightness.

 This gradual change means that you barely even notice it happening.
 At first whites are no more than slightly off-white, but by the time you’re in bed browsing Reddit, the effect will be in full force.